- Our Work

 Students interested in getting involved should contact Randi Chmielewski.

 Sayu is a visiting scholar at the Eagleton Program on Immigration and Democracy.
 She is the founder and president of The New American Leaders Project, a non-profit organization that recruits recognized individuals with a track record of civic involvement and trains them in the key skills needed for public leadership.
 Sayu served as New York City’s first Commissioner of Immigrant Affairs under Mayor Michael Bloomberg (2002-2004).

 Janice is Faculty Director of the Program on Immigration and Democracy, and is the assistant professor of labor studies and employment relations at the School of Management and Labor Relations.
 Janice is also senior fellow for organizing and policy at the Center for Community Change (CCC).
 A 20-year veteran of the labor and community organizing…

-Chmielewski is coordinator for public programs and special projects at the Eagleton Institute of Politics.
+Chmielewski is manager for outreach and special projects at the Eagleton Institute of Politics.
 She is an alumna of the Eagleton Undergraduate Associate Program and previously worked as special assistant to the mayor in Edison Township.
 Chmielewski holds a BA in Political Science from Rutgers University and an MPA in Public and Nonprofit Management and Policy from the NYU Wagner School.